 The math is $15,000 + (10 x $50,000) + $250,000 + $35,000 = $800,000 in coverage for each.

 I would advise them to first look at a 20 year term of $800,000 which would cost about $32 a month for him and $27 for her.
 If they wanted to lock in a rate for 30 years, it would be $61 for him and $50 for her, per month.
-I have seen people paying that same rate for $100,000 worth of coverage, because the agent they used was locked into using just one insurance carrier.
-(Why to use an independent agent)
+I have seen people pay that same rate for $100,000 worth of coverage, because the agent they used was locked into using just one insurance carrier.

 Factors